Copyright Claim V/S Copyright Strike | Copyright Registration Process

 - Use royalty-free material: Use royalty-free music, images, and video clips in your video.
 These types of materials are not subject to copyright claims or strikes.

-- Use public domain material: Use material that is in the public domain, such as old films or recordings, which are no longer protected by copyright law.
+- Use public domain material: Use material in the public domain, such as old films or recordings, which are no longer protected by copyright law.

 - Use original material: Create original content for your video, such as music, images, or video clips, which are not subject to copyright claims or strikes.